-Based on the IAS 24 definition, the direct or indirect shareholders that exercise control or significant influence over CNP Assurances SA and its subsidiaries, their subsidiaries and joint ventures and the companies over which they exercise significant influence are all related parties.
+Based on the IAS 24 definition, the direct or indirect shareholders that exercise control or significant influence over CNP Assurances, their subsidiaries and joint ventures and the companies over which they exercise significant influence are all related parties.

-The list of the companies consolidated by CNP Assurances and its subsidiaries is provided in Note 5.
+The list of subsidiaries, associates and joint ventures is provided in Note 5.

 The purpose of IAS 24 - Related Party Disclosures, is to identify amounts concerning related parties that are recorded in the parent company and consolidated financial statements.
-The standard also specifies that the identified amounts concern intra-group transactions and should therefore be cancelled, except where they concern transactions with entities accounted for using the equity method (or the fair value model)
+The standard also specifies that the identified amounts concern intra-group transactions and should therefore be cancelled, except where they concern transactions with entities accounted for using the equity method (or the fair value model).

-CNP Assurances and its subsidiaries' financial investments acquired through the LBP group are excluded from this table as transactions are carried out at market prices.
+Financial investments acquired through the LBP group are excluded from this table as transactions are carried out at market prices.
 However, fees paid to the asset manager for asset management services and other investment management costs are reported under the relevant captions.

-Commissions correspond to revenue received by La Banque Postale on the sale of products managed by CNP Assurances and its subsidiaries.
+Commissions correspond to revenue received by La Banque Postale on the sale of products managed by the CNP Assurances Group.

-Fees and payroll costs mainly concern various expenses rebilled by Caisse des Dépôts to CNP Assurances SA and its subsidiaries, as well as the costs of managing service contracts reinvoiced to La Banque Postale Prévoyance in accordance with IFRS 15.
+Fees and payroll costs mainly concern various expenses rebilled by Caisse des Dépôts to CNP Assurances entities and the costs of managing service contracts reinvoiced to La Banque Postale Prévoyance in accordance with IFRS 15.